Martin Bosma: Speaker of the House

-Bosma was elected to the House of Representatives in the 2006 general election.
-He was reelected in 2010, 2012 and 2017.
-He became a member of the Presidium of the House of Representatives, serving as the Second Deputy Speaker.
+Bosma became a member of the Presidium of the House of Representatives on 30 June 2010, serving as the Second Deputy Speaker.
 As such, when Gerdi Verbeet resigned as Speaker on 20 September 2012, Bosma served as Acting Speaker of the House of Representatives until 25 September 2012.
 He attempted to become Speaker in the 2016 election, but he came fourth, obtaining sixteen votes in the first round of voting.
 He retained his position of Second Deputy Speaker.
+In April 2021, he made another attempt to become Speaker.
+On 14 December 2023, he finally succeeded with 75 votes out of 148 cast in total.
+He had been re-elected the month before, and he became his party's spokesperson for the interior.